topcoat/topcoat.github.com/src/documents/posts/desktop-parity-party/index.html.md

 ## Desktop Parity

-This release was primarity focused on bringing the desktop stylesheets in parity with [Topcoat Desktop Kit](https://github.com/topcoat/design) designed by [Larz](https://twitter.com/larz) and [Nic](http://www.behance.net/nnnnic) from Adobe XD.
+This release was primarily focused on bringing the desktop stylesheets in parity with [Topcoat Desktop Kit](https://github.com/topcoat/design) designed by [Larz](https://twitter.com/larz) and [Nic](http://www.behance.net/nnnnic) from Adobe XD.
 This parity means additional states like focus and hover that weren't previously a priority as we were focused on mobile.
 It also takes into account appropriate sizing and platform specific components, like [List](http://topcoat.io/list) and [Navigation Bar](http://topcoat.io/navigation-bar), which are now only included in the mobile stylesheets.

 ## New Components